aidanlbailey/ponker/README.md

 - **Vibration API** - Haptic feedback for mobile devices

 ## Main Features
-PONKER currently has a single main feature: the chip counting interface.
-You can create chip types assign them a value and color, and then increment a counter on each chip that multiplies with the chip's value to find a total value for the stack.
-The stack values are then combined into a total value displayed at the bottom of the screen.
+PONKER features an intuitive chip counting interface that lets you create chip types with custom values and colors.
+Simply increment counters on each chip to calculate total stack values, with automatic multiplication and real-time total display.

 ## Features